 Separate names with a comma.

-Discussion in 'Parallels Desktop for M Series Mac' started by DanO3, Dec 17, 2020.
+Discussion in 'Parallels Desktop on a Mac with Apple silicon' started by DanO3, Dec 17, 2020.

 I already had a windows 10 license, so no, it would be interesting to find out if you can.